Skip to content

 poetry self add poetry-plugin-export

-poetry export --with unstable --without-hashes -f requirements.txt -o requirements.txt
+poetry export --without-hashes -f requirements.txt -o requirements.txt

-Note that misp-modules will not be part of the requirements.txt file and you will need to create the wheel yourself:
+Note that misp-modules will not be part of the requirements.txt file, and you will need to create the wheel yourself:

 poetry build --output ./wheels